 To start, balloon twisters typically use high-quality balloons produced by reputable companies such as Qualatex and Betallatex, which are specifically manufactured for twisting.
 These balloons come in a wide variety of colors, and you can purchase a bag of like-colored balloons or a bag with a mix of colors--typically 100, 144, or 500 to a bag.
 You can expect to pay between six to ten dollars (US) for a bag of a hundred balloons.

 The most popular size balloon for twisting is those known as "260's."
 There are "fatter" "360" balloons, which are sometimes used by experienced twisters.
 There are also "thinner" "160" balloons that are used by some twisters, particularly those with small hands.
-Most of the standard sculptures are geared towards the use of "260" balloons.
+Most of the standard sculptures are geared toward the use of "260" balloons.
 The balloon animals that we teach in our collection of instructions require 260 balloons.

 Variety of Balloons